 |Tendency to Bark||Medium|

 |Amount of Shedding||High|

 History of the Golden Retriever

 To develop the ideal retriever, the Baron of Tweedmouth, Dudley Marjoribanks, crossed a Tweed water spaniel with a yellow-colored retriever.
 The four pups were then used in further breeding with lines including the Irish setter, bloodhound, St. John's water dog, and black retrievers.
-He kept detailed records throughout the later years of the 19th century.
-His goal was to develop a dog with a soft mouth for retrieving game but who was also strong and active.
+He kept detailed records throughout the later years of the 19th century, showcasing the goal of developing a dog with a soft mouth for retrieving game but that was also strong and active.
 The breed gained popularity in England and was recognized by The Kennel Club of England in 1911.